By TMoM Team Member Rachel Hoeing

 7. Stroll through Farmer’s Markets

 Explore local Farmer’s Markets with your kids.
 It’s a great way to introduce your child to some heart-healthy foods while also supporting local farmers.
-Let your child pick out new foods to try and also have discussions of where they come from!
+Let your toddler pick out new foods to try and also have discussions of where they come from!
 Many local markets have special days during their seasons to celebrate certain foods or goods.
 Many will also surprise guests with live music!
 Click here for our directory of local farmer’s markets and find one near year for a fun morning out.

 Don’t forget about all the opportunities for u-pick berries this season, too.
 Strawberry farms are operational right now (click HERE to view our list), and we will publish an updated list of local blueberry farms in July.